livewire/docs/source/docs/api.blade.md

 --- | ---
 `wire:key="foo"` | Acts as a reference point for Livewire's DOM diffing system.
 Useful for adding/removing elements, and keeping track of lists.
 `wire:click="foo"` | Listens for a "click" event, and fires the "foo" method in the component for a "click" event, and fires the "foo" method in the component
+`wire:click.prefetch="foo"` | Listens for a "mouseenter" event, and "prefetches" the result of the "foo" method in the component.
+Then, if it is clicked, will swap in the "prefetched" result (without an extra request), if it's not clicked, will throw away the cached result.
 `wire:keydown.enter="foo"` | Listens for a keydown event with `Enter` as its key, and fires the "foo" method in the component for a "click" event, and fires the "foo" method in the component
 `wire:foo="bar"` | Listens for a browser event called "foo".
 (You can specify any browser DOM event (not Livewire events) you would like to listen for this way)
 `wire:model="foo"` | Assuming `$foo` is a public property on the component class, every time an input element with this directive is updated, the property will be updated.